guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >docker -H=10.123.2.1:2375 run nginx
 >```
 >`docker -H=[remote-docer-engine]:[port]`

-Obs: the <span style="color:#98971a">docker daemon</span> can also communicate with other daemons to manage Docker services.

-The Docker engine uses namespaces to isolate what's happening in a  running container from the Operating System that hey are running.
-With namespaces, the Kernel resources, such as process ID, users ID, network, storage, can all be virtualized and share between the host Operating System and the container running on top of it.
 ##### <span style="color: #689d6a">Docker Architecture</span>

 Docker is based on client-server architecture which provides a complete application environment.
 Docker components includes the client, the host, and the registry.